awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 **Recordings**
 If recording was enabled, this is information about the recording\.
 Type: Array of [RecordingsInfo](#ctr-RecordingsInfo)
-The first recording for a contact will appear in both the Recording and Recordings sections of the CTR\.
+The first recording for a contact will appear in both the Recording and Recordings sections of the contact record\.

+**ScheduledTimestamp**
+The date and time when this contact was scheduled to trigger the flow to run, in UTC time\.
+This is supported only for the task channel\.
+Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **SystemEndpoint**
 The system endpoint\.
 For `INBOUND`, this is the phone number that the customer dialed\.
-For `OUTBOUND`, this is the caller ID phone number that Amazon Connect used to dial the customer\.
+For `OUTBOUND`, this is the Outbound caller ID number assigned to the outbound queue that is used to dial the customer\.
 Type: [Endpoint](#ctr-endpoint)

 **TransferCompletedTimestamp**